Last update: 17.09.2024 08:34

 If you have a secondary level II degree (apprenticeship, high school diploma, etc.) or are older than 20 years and it is not a question of training costs for a first degree at secondary level II, you can claim all costs for vocational training and further education as well as retraining at the Deduct federal tax and in all cantons up to an amount of 12,000 francs.
 Of course, only if you pay for the training yourself.
 Your further training must provide you with knowledge that you can and want to earn your living with – this is the second requirement in addition to a completed initial training.
 However, you do not have to have your own income from employment (e.g. as a spouse) to claim the education deduction.

-The Canton of Zurich grants a flat rate of CHF 500 for training and further education without special proof.
+The Canton of Zurich grants a lump sum of CHF 500 for training and further education without special proof.

 Does your spouse work too?